 After a foreign investor submits the application, FAS and the Government Commission have a maximum of three months to issue a final written decision.
 The Government Commission may extend the review period by another three months (six months in total).
 In practice, however, the approval process might take longer and there are no official fast-track options.

-• Acquisition of at least 5% of the shares (whether voting or not) in any strategic company; and
+• acquisition of at least 5% of the shares (whether voting or not) in any strategic company;

-• Investments in a strategic company (other than those using strategic subsoil plots) by a foreign investor, provided that: (i) such foreign investor already directly or indirectly controls more than 50% of votes attached to the voting shares in that strategic company; and/or (ii) such foreign investor and such strategic company are controlled by the same person (so-called “intragroup exemption”); and
+• investments in a strategic company (other than those using strategic subsoil plots) by a foreign investor, provided that: (i) such foreign investor already, directly or indirectly, controls more than 50% of votes attached to the voting shares in that strategic company; and/or (ii) such foreign investor and such strategic company are controlled by the same person (so- called intragroup exemption);

 Violation of the Strategic Companies Law is also considered an administrative offense and is subject to the following penalties:

-• Failure to obtain a preliminary transaction approval, submission of misleading information to FAS or breach of the terms and procedures of application filing may lead to a fine of up to RUB 1 million (approximately USD 12,500) for a legal entity, up to RUB 50,000 (approximately USD 625) for an executive officer of the infringing legal entity and up to RUB 5,000 (approximately USD 62.5) for an individual;
+• Failure to obtain a preliminary transaction approval, submission of misleading information to FAS or breach of the terms and procedures of application filing may lead to a fine of up to RUB 1 million (approximately USD 13,700) for a legal entity, up to RUB 50,000 (approximately USD 680) for an executive officer of the infringing legal entity and up to RUB 5,000 (approximately USD 70) for an individual.

-• Failure to submit a post-transaction notification (information) to FAS, submission of a knowingly misleading post-transaction notification (information) or breach of the terms and procedures of submitting a post-transaction notification (information) may lead to a fine of up to RUB 500,000 (approximately USD 6,250) for a legal entity, up to RUB 30,000 (approximately USD 375) for anexecutive officer of the infringing legal entity and up to RUB 3,000 (approximately USD 37.5) for an individual;
+• Failure to submit a post-transaction notification (information) to FAS, submission of a knowingly misleading post- transaction notification (information) or breach of the terms and procedures of submitting a post-transaction notification (information) may lead to a fine of up to RUB 500,000 (approximately USD 6,800) for a legal entity, up to RUB 30,000 (approximately USD 400) for an executive officer of the infringing legal entity and up to RUB 3,000 (approximately USD 40) for an individual.

 • With respect to strategic companies engaged in strategic activities other than the use of strategic subsoil plots:

-o Acquisition by a Restricted Investor of the right to appoint (i) the chief executive officer, and/or (ii) more than 50% of the members of a collegial executive body of a strategic company;
+o acquisition by a Restricted Investor of the right to appoint (a) the chief executive officer, and/or (b) more than 50% of the members of a collegial executive body of a strategic company;

-o Appointment of a Restricted Investor as an external managing company of a strategic company; or
+o appointment of a Restricted Investor as an external managing company of a strategic company;

-o Acquisition by a Restricted Investor of the right to appoint (i) the chief executive officer, and/or (ii) 25% or more of the members of a collegial executive body of a strategic company;
+acquisition by a Restricted Investor of the right to appoint (a) the chief executive officer, and/or (b) 25% or more of the members of a collegial executive body of a strategic company;

 • Foreign nationals are specifically prohibited from owning land plots: (i) in border areas, a list of which was approved by the president on 9 January 2011 by Presidential Decree No. 26 (“Decree”) for the first time since the adoption of the Land Code in October 2001; and (ii) in other particular territories of the Russian Federation pursuant to other federal laws.
-Additionally, the president may establish a list of the types of buildings and other structures the foreign owners of which will not enjoy the pre-emptive right to buy out or lease land underlying such buildings and structures.
-In accordance with Federal Law No. 137- FZ “On the Entry into Effect of the Land Code of the Russian Federation” dated 25 October 2001, as amended (“Land Code Implementation Law”), before the adoption of the Decree, the border restrictions applied to all border areas.
+Additionally, the president may establish a list of the types of buildings and other structures the foreign owners of which will not enjoy the preemptive right to buy out or lease land underlying such buildings and structures.
+In accordance with Federal Law No. 137-FZ “On the Entry into Effect of the Land Code of the Russian Federation” of 25 October 2001 (“Land Code Implementation Law”) as amended, before the adoption of the Decree, the border restrictions applied to all border areas.

 • Foreign nationals are prohibited from owning agricultural land.
 Federal Law No. 101 “On Turnover of Agricultural Lands” dated 24 July 2002 further specifies that foreign nationals and foreign legal entities (and stateless persons) may only lease agricultural land plots.
 This restriction on foreign legal entities also extends to Russian legal entities in which the equity participation of foreign nationals, foreign legal entities and/or stateless persons exceeds 50%.